Mojojojooo/Verilog_Codes/README.md

-# Verilog_Codes
+# Verilog Codes for pratice of all the concepts
   All the codes for the concepts studied in verilog.
+  1. Hello World - Code for "Hello World" printing to the console using $display.